-Plaintiff was an employee of the Defendants and was engaged in commerce or in the production of goods for commerce or employed by an enterprise engaged in commerce or in the production of goods for commerce.
+- Plaintiff was an employee of the Defendants and was engaged in commerce or in the production of goods for commerce or employed by an enterprise engaged in commerce or in the production of goods for commerce.

 Defendants admit that Plaintiff was an employee of Legal Spra Agency.
 See ECF 11 (Defendants’ Answer and Affirmative Defenses) at Paragraph 1.
 Although both Defendants denied making more than $500,000 in response to paragraph 9 of the Amended Complaint, they subsequently admitted that Legal Spra Agency made more than $500,000 gross income.
 See Exhibits L and M (Requests for Admissions), number 14 at ECF 24-12, and 13.

 Defendants, however, have constantly disputed that they are an enterprise engaged in commerce covered by the FLSA and have stood by their Second Affirmative Defense claiming such.
 See Doc.
 7 (Defendants’ Motion to Dismiss/Motion for Summary Judgment) at ECF 11 (Defendants’ Second Affirmative Defense) at ECF 11, p.3, and Exhibits L and M (Request for Admissions) number 12 at ECF 24-12 and 13.
-For example, Defendant’s Motion to Dismiss/Summary Judgment (ECF 7), argues at page 2 that “At all relevant times LEA was not an enterprise engaged in business defined by 29 U.S.C.
+For example, Defendant’s Motion to Dismiss/Summary Judgment (ECF 7) argues on page 2 that “At all relevant times LEA was not an enterprise engaged in business defined by 29 U.S.C.
 203(s)(1)(A) and; therefore, the FLSA’s pay requirements do not apply to LEA or its employees.”
 Defendants even attached an Affidavit from Michael Simpson as Exhibit A to its Motion to Dismiss/Summary Judgment swearing essentially to the same thing at paragraphs 4 and 6 of that affidavit.
-At page 9, Defendants argue that “the supplies that they use in their employment are outside of the stream of commerce by the time they use them because they are purchased locally.”
+On page 9, Defendants argue that “the supplies that they use in their employment are outside of the stream of commerce by the time they use them because they are purchased locally.”
 In support of that claim, Defendants cite bad law stating:

 ECF 7 on page 10.